 If for some reason that flow doesn’t meet your needs, here comes something for advanced users.

-DataGrip, as any other IDE from JetBrains, works in the context of a project.
-The entity of the project is not a thing which database developers are used to, that’s why DataGrip creates a default project once you run the IDE.
+DataGrip, like any other IDE from JetBrains, works in the context of a project.
+The entity of the project is not a thing that database developers are used to, which is why DataGrip creates a default project once you run the IDE.
 And you continue using this default project unless you create a new one.

 So, if you open a project from another IDE, it will contain all data sources without passwords.
 They are stored in \.idea\dataSources.xml

 If you make any changes to this file, it will affect the data sources you use.
 It can be even placed under a VCS to synchronize the data sources list between several users.

 You might also notice the dataSources.local.xml file where DataGrip stores schema visibility settings and some other information that can vary from user to user.
 If a data source becomes global, the information about it is stored in the options folder, which is located at the same level as the projects folder.